matter-labs/zksync-lite-docs/docs/sdk/js/providers.md

 Used to connect to the common endpoint for the given network over WebSocket transport.

-Supported networks are: "testnet", "localhost".
+Supported networks are: "rinkeby", "ropsten", "mainnet", and "localhost".

 ### Create WebSocket provider